What is the Court of Protection?

-In very urgent cases, you can ask the court to grant an interim order, for example to access funds to pay debts.
+In very urgent cases, you can ask the court to grant an interim order, for example, to access funds to pay debts.

 What is a security bond and why do I have to take one out?

-The court requires that all deputies for property and financial affairs arrange a security bond with an approved insurer Security is a type of insurance to protect the person who lacks mental capacity in the unlikely event that the deputy were to misappropriate their funds.
+The court requires that all deputies for property and financial affairs arrange a security bond with an approved insurer Security is a type of insurance to protect the person who lacks mental capacity in the unlikely event that the deputy was to misappropriate their funds.
 The deputy must set up their security before their appointment takes effect.
 The level of security is set by the Court.
-The deputy is responsible for paying premiums from the funds of person lacking capacity
+The deputy is responsible for paying premiums from the funds of a person lacking capacity

 Are Deputies supervised?

 Deputies are supervised by the Office of the Public Guardian (OPG), and the deputy must send a yearly report to the OPG explaining what decisions they have made and accounting for the money they have spent.
 The deputy can instruct a solicitor or accountant to prepare the annual report on their behalf.

 How long will the deputy order last for?

 The court order will say how long the deputyship will last for.
 If the person stops lacking capacity, then an application will have to be made to the Court of Protection to discharge the deputy.
 If the person dies, the deputyship automatically comes to an end

 This will depend on what the court order says, as many deputyship orders restrict the sale of the property.
 The deputy may need to make another application to the court for permission to sell the property.
 If the property is jointly owned then a special new trustee application will be needed.